em-1001/YOLOv4/README.md

 \end{cases}
 $$

-가장 높은 Confidence score를 갖는 $\mathcal{M}$에 대해 IoU와 DIoU의 distance penalty를 동시에 고려하여 IoU가 매우 크더라도 중심점 사이의 거리가 멀면 다른 객체를 탐지한 것일 수도 있으므로 위와 같이 일정 임계치 $\epsilon$ 보다 작으면 없애지 않고 보존한다.
+The DIoU NMS considers the distance penalty of IoU and DIoU simultaneously for the $\mathcal{M}$ with the highest confidence score, so even if the IoU is very large, if the distance between the center points is large, it may have detected another object, so it keeps it instead of discarding it if it is smaller than a certain threshold $\epsilon$ as above.

 ## Complete-IoU(CIoU)
-CIoU에서는 **overlap area**, **central point distance**, **aspect ratio**를 고려한다. 이 중 overlap area, central point는 DIoU에서 이미 다뤘고 여기에 aspect ratio에 대한 penalty term을 추가한 것이 CIoU이다.
-CIoU penalty term는 다음과 같이 정의된다.
+CIoU considers **overlap area**, **central point distance**, and **aspect ratio**.
+Of these, overlap area and central point are already covered in DIoU, and CIoU adds a penalty term for aspect ratio.
+The CIoU penalty term is defined as follows.

 $$\mathcal{R}_{CIoU} = \frac{\rho^2(b, b^{gt})}{c^2} + \alpha v$$